 Treatment and prognosis

-The condition tends to have a progrssive course where up to 30% of patients may not survive beyond 7-12 years post diagnosis 5.
+The condition tends to have a progressive course where up to 30% of patients may not survive beyond 7-12 years post-diagnosis 5.
 The prognosis is thought to be worse with proximal or severe mid airways disease (as opposed to more distal pulmonary amyloidosis).
-Bronchoscopic debridement and laser treatments have sometimes been considered as therapeutic options but at the the time of writing are not thought to prevent progressive airways narrowing 5.
-Local excision however may be temporarily effective 6.
-Other options have included radiation therapy (with occasional successful case reports 6-7)
+Bronchoscopic debridement and laser treatments have sometimes been considered as therapeutic options but at the time of writing are not thought to prevent progressive airways narrowing 5.
+Local excision, however, may be temporarily effective 6.
+Other options have included radiation therapy (with occasional successful case reports 6-7).

-- tracheobronchopathica osteochondroplastica - calcifcation spares the posterior membrane of the trachea
+- tracheobronchopathica osteochondroplastica: calcification spares the posterior membrane of the trachea

 - relapsing polychondritis 8